react-native-community/RNNewArchitectureApp/RUN.md

 ## Steps (From most recent to least recent command)

+### SNAPSHOT
+This commit can be used to create a project template `react-native-objc-migration`.
+This can be used as starting point for a CI pipeline to test the migration from `NativeModule` and `NativeComponents` to `TurboModules` and `Fabric`.

 ### [[Native Components] Expose a native property]()
 1. Open the `RNTMapManager.m` file
 2. Add the following line: